mhmirza/DataViz/finalproject2.md

 Based on user research, I have categorized the suggestions under three umbrella elements:

 **1. Images:**
 * Users felt that the use of images corresponding to the title of each section helped convey a strong message.
 However, the choice of images gave a sense that fast fashion has propagated in recent years due to the purchase decisions made by women.
-To rectify this, I have decided to add/ replace a few images which include gender neutral content and categorically mention in the description for survey visualization that the sample included individuals with varying demographics.
+To rectify this, I have decided to add/ replace a few images which include gender neutral content and categorically mention in the description for the survey visualization that the encompassed included individuals with varying demographics.
 * For the sections with graphs, I intend to use images which are less busy or decrease the transparency of the existing images to improve visibility and comprehension of the visualizations.

 **2. Graphs:**